|Pilot 1st Lt. Jefferson

 On January 31, 1943 took off from Henderson Field on Guadalcanal piloted by 1st Lt.
 Jefferson

 J. DeBlanc one of eight Wildcats on a mission to escort twelve SBD Dauntless dive bombers on a mission to dive bomb Japanese transports bound for Vila on Kolombangara Island including Toa Maru 2.
-The

-target was 250 miles away, meaning fuel would permit only 15 minutes
+while the rest of the planes continued on the mission.
+The ships were 250 miles away, meaning fuel would permit only 15 minutes

 over the target are for the F4F Wildcats.